thomergil/opnsense-ipsec-vpn/README.md

 ## Optional: allow single user to create multiple VPN connections

 Normally, a single user cannot create more than one simultaneous VPN connection (for example, using multiple devices).
 That means that a second device connecting to VPN with the same username would disconnect the first device's VPN connection.

+### New method

+You can change this by modifying/editing your Phase 1 and change the "Unique" parameter to one of the following values:

+- Replace
+  - A new connection will replace any existing one.
+- Keep
+  - A new connection will be blocked while there is an existing one
+- No
+  - Multiple connections can be made
+- Never
+  - The system will not check for multiple connections

+Then save and apply the changes.

+### Old Method

-There is no UI option to fix this.
-It requires ssh access to the OPNsense server (via System → Settings → Administration → Enable Secure Shell).
+Previously, there was no UI option to fix this, so it required ssh access to the OPNsense server (via System → Settings → Administration → Enable Secure Shell).

 Then ssh into the router, create file `/usr/local/etc/ipsec.opnsense.d/uniqueids-override.conf` and set it with the following contents: